[AD] This post is for a paid partnership.

 Staying active and having some form of physical activity in your life is another essential for a man’s good health.
 If you can’t manage to hit the gym every day, a simple jog around the block still works wonders – your body will stay in shape and it will also improve your cardio levels as well as blood circulation which will strengthen your heart and lower the risk of heart disease.
 Exercise is also a brilliant way to enhance your mental health; it increases self-esteem and can reduce stress or anxiety by stimulating the production of endorphins.
 This brings me onto the next point…

 A stable mental state has a positive impact on overall health.
 However, statistics have shown that men are unwilling to talk about their mental health issues in the open due to the traditional societal expectations.
 From one man to another, if you’re struggling with your mental health, talk to someone who is mature enough to understand your struggles and who you can trust to help you (tip: you’re never too old to need your Mum!)
 Also, try to find opportunities to socialise, pick up a new hobby or partake in leisure activities – these will all help to keep your mind occupied and prevent it from negative thoughts.
 But, if you do find yourself unable to cope, please seek advice from your health practitioner as soon as possible!
+And remember that self care is not just the reserve of women.
+In fact, making the decision to ask for help could be the most pro-active, positive, life-changing thing you do all year.

 Let’s get real, we’ve all gone through all-nighters, whether that be for binging a TV show or gaming on your console!
 Less sleep can have a negative effect on your health as it helps to regulate your hormones as well as the metabolism.
 In order to get a better sleep, it is important to set a schedule for an evening routine which may include turning off your electronics an hour before bed, having a hot shower to relax you and listening to soothing sounds when you’re trying to nod off in bed.
 If you still feel like you are struggling to sleep, please seek medical advice for sleeping aids or further investigations into an underlying condition which may causing you broken sleep.